StephanGeorg/staticmaps/README.md

 tileSize            | 256       | (optional) Tile size in pixel
-tileRequestTimeout  |           | (optional) Timeout for the tiles request tileRequestHeader   | {}        | (optional) Additional headers for the tiles request (default: {})
+tileRequestTimeout  |           | (optional) Timeout for the tiles request tileRequestHeader   | {}        | (optional) Additional headers for the tiles request (default: {}) maxZoom             |           | (optional) If defined, forces zoom to stay at least this far from the surface, useful for tile servers that error on high levels

 ### Methods
 #### addMarker (options)